New Super Mario Bros. Wii: Post-release

 The game received "generally favorable" reviews, according to review aggregator website Metacritic.
 Japanese gaming magazine Famitsu called it a "masterpiece of 2D action" and gave it a perfect 40/40, making it the 13th game and the fourth Wii game to receive this score in the publication's 23-year history.
 Kotaku highly praised the game, calling it a reason to buy a Wii.
-Jeremy Parish of 1UP.com regarded it as the true spiritual successor to 1991's Super Mario World.
+Jeremy Parish of 1UP.com regarded it as the "true sequel" to 1991's Super Mario World due to being a home console title with multiplayer capabilities.
 Jeff Gerstmann of Giant Bomb also praised the game for its balance of difficulty, lauding that it was easy and accessible for both hardcore and casual gamers, though he noted that its ease made it less challenging than Super Mario Bros.
 3 and Super Mario World.

 Critics continued to praise the game's multiplayer features, with several singling it out as one of the game's most potent and worthwhile features.
 Patrick Kolan of IGN Australia called it the most fun 4-player experience since Super Smash Bros.
 Brawl, and stated that it exceeded their initial expectations despite strong suspicions.
 Matt Wales of IGN UK lamented that the game worked as both a single-player and a multiplayer experience, but stated that it was at its best when played with multiple people.
 Nick Chester of Destructoid called the cooperative mode fun despite occasional frustrations, and stated that players would likely have more fun playing alongside other friends.
 GameSpots Randolph Ramsay called the multiplayer "initially great fun", but also admitted that they found it tedious at times due to the sheer chaos that it led to.
 Craig Harris of IGN US praised the bubble system, calling it a smart design choice; however, he criticized the game's lack of any online multiplayer features, highlighting it as a particular point of dissatisfaction.
 Kolan also saw this as a shortcoming, criticizing a lack of online leaderboard features for the competitive multiplayer modes.
 Conversely, Wales did not see this omission as a major issue, arguing that sociality was a primary aspect that made the multiplayer enjoyable and that it was wise not to include the feature because of Nintendo's poor-quality online service, though they noted that a leaderboard would have been an admirable addition.
 GameSpy also gave the game leeway for its lack of online play, arguing that the medium is a primarily competitive experience whereas New Super Mario Bros.
 Wii required a cooperative experience in order to be thoroughly enjoyed.
 Brett Elston of GamesRadar+, highly critical of the four-player multiplayer, called it frustrating and stated that it felt cramped due to the several characters and small screen size, while advising that the game was best experienced with only two players.